 Introduction and Orientation to Clinical Agency Practicum Guidelines.

 NURS 401 is graded on a Pass/Fail basis.
-To receive credit for NURS 401, all clinical practice and assignment requirements must be successfully completed.
+To receive credit for NURS 401, all clinical practice and evaluation assessment criteria requirements must be successfully completed.
 All papers submitted must follow the guidelines of the APA Publication Manual (6th ed.)
 (2010).
 The required assignments are as follows:

 |Student Learning Documentation||Pass/Fail|